JBVAkshaya/blue/README.md

 - [teleop_twist_keyboard](https://github.com/ros2/teleop_twist_keyboard)
 - [mobile_to_maritime](https://github.com/Robotic-Decision-Making-Lab/mobile_to_maritime)

-These dependencies will be met by default if you have installed Blue with Docker as described in the [installation instructions](/installation).

 ### Tutorial steps

-*Please checkout the iron-mp branch before following starting this tutorial.*
+*Please checkout the iron-mp branch before starting this tutorial.*

 1. Launch the demo Dependencies for `rob_1` and `rob_3` instances in simulation by running the following commands: